threez/evolveblog/_posts/2010-12-05-hello-world.markdown

 }
 {% endhighlight %}

+Adding posts is easy.
+I just commit them in my local git repo and push the changes to the server where a post commit hook will compose the page.
+Therefore the remote repository can't be +bare+ and must have the current contents (that's why i am reseting to the head after adding new content).
+If you are interested in my git post receive hook, here it is:

+{% highlight bash %}
+cd ~/evolveblog.git/
+GIT_DIR=~/evolveblog.git/.git git reset --hard HEAD jekyll ../www/
+{% endhighlight %}

 So if there are new issues with Jekyll that i face while im blogging, i will tell you.
 But for now this is enough about my setup.